Mart van Duren

-Martin van Duren known as Mart (born 27 October 1964) is a retired Dutch football striker.
+Martin van Duren known as Mart (born 27 October 1964) is a Dutch retired football striker.

+Club career

 Van Duren played his youth football in the youth department by PSV Eindhoven.
 In 1982 he advanced from their U-19 team to their first team.
-Two years later her transferred to Racing Jet de Bruxelles, where he played for two seasons, but because the team were relegated, he then moved on to BVV Den Bosch, where he played for five seasons.
-Van Duren then moved to FC Groningen, he played four seasons with them.
+Two years later her transferred to Racing Jet Brussels, where he played for two seasons, but because the team were relegated, he then moved on to BVV Den Bosch, where he played for five seasons.
+At then Den Bosch, van Duren used to play at the right wing in a team featuring Hans Gillhaus, Jos van Herpen and Arnold Scholten.
+He moved to FC Groningen after Den Bosch got relegated, he played four seasons with them.

 Van Duren joined FC Basel's first team for their 1994–95 season under head coach Claude Andrey.
 After playing in one test game against the clubs own U-21 team, in which he scored a goal, as the professionals won 5–0, van Duren played his domestic league debut for his new club in the away game in the Cornaredo on 2 October 1994 as Basel played against Lugano.
 He scored his first goal for the club in the same game as they played a 1–1 draw.

 At the end of the season van Duren retired from his active football career.
 During his time with Basel, van Duren played a total of 12 games for the team scoring two goals.
 Six of these games were in the Nationalliga A and six were friendly games.
 He scored one goal in the domestic league and the other was scored in the afore mentioned test game.

+International career

+Van Duren played once for the Netherlands national under-19 football team.

+Post-playing career

+After retiring as a player he worked at PSV and FC Eindhoven and also was head coach at VV Geldrop.
+In 2020, van Duren returned to childhood club Unitas '59 to become Academy Director.
+He also owns a padel site in Son en Breugel.